nmaisonneuve/rufus-rtm/README.txt

 = maisonneuve-rtm
-  Modified version of the rufus-rtm gem, removing the dependancy of rufus-verbs gem
+  Modified version of the rufus-rtm gem, removing the dependency of the "rufus-verbs" gem

 == getting it